On the existence of supporting broken book decompositions for contact forms in dimension 3: Applications

+A Smale horseshoe is a compact invariant set of the flow, in which the dynamics is semi-conjugate to the suspension of a shift of finite type, that is the prototypical example of chaotic dynamics, see for example Section~1.9 of the book~\cite{KH}.
+We ask further that the map realising the semi-conjugation is continuous with respect to the metric $d$ in $M$ and the natural metric in the shift-space.
+There is a strong relation between positive entropy and horseshoes (see for example \cite{LS19} for the case of flows or the original work of Katok \cite{Katok} for diffeomorphisms):

+\begin{thm} Let $\phi^t$ be a $C^2$-flow on a closed 3-manifold generated by a non-vanishing vector field.
+Then $h_{top}(\phi^t)>0$ holds if and only if there exists a Smale horseshoe subsystem of the flow. \end{thm}

+As a consequence, if the topological entropy is positive the number of hyperbolic periodic orbits grows exponentially with respect to the period (see Theorem 1.1 in \cite{LS19}).
+A Smale horseshoe persists under small perturbations, hence having positive entropy is an open condition for 3-dimensional flows.

-We first analyse the broken components of the binding of a supporting broken book using the Reeb property.
-Recall that the periodic orbits in $K_b$ are hyperbolic, the possible intersections of the stable and unstable manifolds of the periodic orbits in $K_b$, will play an important role.
-We will talk of heteroclinic orbit or intersection, even if it might be a homoclinic orbit or intersection, and reserve the use of homoclinic for when we can ensure it is a homoclinic orbit.
-We recall that a {\it heteroclinic} orbit is an orbit that lies in the intersection of a stable manifold of a hyperbolic periodic orbit and an unstable manifold of another hyperbolic periodic orbit.
+A Smale horseshoe can be obtained from a transverse homoclinic intersection, see for example Theorem 6.5.5 in \cite{KH}.
+Recall that a {\it homoclinic} orbit lies in the intersection of the stable and unstable manifolds of the same hyperbolic periodic orbit, while a {\it heteroclinic} orbit is an orbit that lies in the intersection of a stable manifold of a hyperbolic periodic orbit and an unstable manifold of another hyperbolic periodic orbit.
+From the above discussion one can conclude that having a transverse homoclinic intersection implies that the topological entropy of the flow is positive and that there are infinitely many periodic orbits.

+We use the term {\it homo/heteroclinic orbit} for an orbit that is either homoclinic or heteroclinic.

+\begin{defn} Consider a flow $\phi^t$ and two hyperbolic periodic orbits (not necessarily distinct) with a homo/heteroclinic orbit connecting them. \begin{enumerate} \item The orbits have a {\it homo/heteroclinic connection} if the corresponding stable and unstable manifolds coincide. \item The orbits have a {\it crossing homo/heteroclinic intersection} if the stable and unstable manifolds cross topologically, where crossing is in the topological sense of Burns and Weiss \cite{BW}.
+It means that there exists an embedded disk $D$ in $M$ transverse to the flow such that the intersection of $D$ with the stable and unstable manifolds contains two arcs $\gamma_{st}$ and $\gamma_{un}$ with boundaries in $\partial D$ and whose endpoints alternate in $\partial D$ (in particular they have to intersect and ``cross"). \item The orbits have a {\it one-sided homo/heteroclinic intersection}, or orbit, if the stable and unstable manifolds intersect and do not cross. \end{enumerate} \end{defn}

+Note that these definitions include the case where the stable and unstable manifolds intersect along an interval transverse to the flow and either cross or stay on one side at the boundary components.

+The transversality condition to obtain a Smale horseshoe can be weakened.
+A heteroclinic cycle is a sequence of hyperbolic periodic orbits $k_0,k_1,\ldots, k_{n-1}, k_n=k_0$ such that the unstable manifold of $k_i$ intersects the stable manifold of $k_{i+1}$ for every $0\leq i\leq n-1$.
+In dimension 3, a heteroclinic cycle such that the intersection between the unstable manifold of $k_0$ and the stable manifold of $k_1$ is a crossing intersection and all other intersections are one-sided suffices to have positive topological entropy, see~\cite[Theorem 2.2]{BW}.